strong-type-systems/libregraphicsmeeting/README.md

 Transformations are not yet complete.

-The `docs` directory contains code from runing the tool. `docs` is chosen because it's the one name GitHub actions allows to serve a website directly from a subdirectory in a repository.
+The `archive` directory contains code from runing the tool.

 ### Install